 The Anatolian Shepherd Dog is a native of Turkey, where they were bred as a shepherd’s companion and livestock guardian.
 They were created with specific traits to resemble the size and color of livestock they defended so predators wouldn’t detect them among the flock.

-Novice owners beware.
+Novice pet parents beware.
 Not only are dogs of this breed big; they’re known to be stubborn.
 Anatolian Shepherd Dogs require firm, consistent trainers with experience handling dogs.
-Also, while grooming requirements are fairly minimal, owners should have the vacuum on standby.
-Be ready to clean up all the fur they shed throughout the year.
+Also, be ready to clean up all the fur they shed throughout the year.

 A trained and well-socialized Anatolian Shepherd is a friend and guardian for anyone they consider to be their “flock,” which includes the human members of their family.
 They’re even friendly with their human children; although, their size makes it easy for them to knock over a kid during vigorous play.
 They may also chase other pets or animals if their humans don’t train them properly.